Iterating Fun - Simon Newstead

 You’d be mistaken.

-In fact, the first time you play Rage of Bahamut by Japanese developer Cygames (published by DeNA/ngmoco), you might think you’ve downloaded another app by accident.
+In fact, the first time you play by Japanese developer (published by ), you might think you’ve downloaded another app by accident.

 The visuals?
 Mangalicious, but low def only.